koskath/arete2/course_content/SC/final_md_files/Lecture4/lecture_4_slide_43_another-issue-agglomeration.md

-# Another issue - agglomeration
+# Slide 43 of Lecture 4 contains information about Another issue - agglomeration

 The image is a map of the United States, highlighting various cities and regions with annotations on specialized industries and services.
 Each location is marked with a black dot and connected to text describing its specialization.